 Yes.
-Pure Light Cooking™ relies on infrared (just like a regular oven) and visible light (which is how we see the world, but without using UV or blue light).
+Pure Light Cooking™ relies on infrared and visible light (which is how we see the world, but without using UV or blue light).
 Traditional ovens, toasters, and grills use infrared for broiling, baking, toasting, and roasting.
 It’s the same heat that emanates from a campfire and it’s very different from a microwave.

-Brava converts energy into cooking power very efficiently — much more so than conventional ovens; and, Brava’s patented combination of heating technology, electronics, and software precisely controls, directs and focuses this cooking power to quickly and efficiently cook your food.
+The Brava converts energy into cooking power very efficiently — much more so than conventional ovens; the Brava’s patented combination of heating technology, electronics, and software precisely controls, directs and focuses this cooking power to quickly and efficiently cook your food.

 Heat is universal.
-The fundamental difference between different heating technologies is how the heat is applied.
+The fundamental differences between heating technologies is how the heat is applied.
 Traditional ovens cook through a combination of conduction (heating the cooking surface on which the food is placed), convection (heating food by raising the air temperature) and direct energy transfer (heating the food directly).

 What’s different about Pure Light Cooking™ is the unique ability to precisely and efficiently heat the surface of foods.
 That heat is then conducted from the surface to the interior of what you’re cooking by the nature of the food itself.
 It’s through this method that we get the best results in the shortest amount of time.

 This is in direct contrast to a microwave, where the energy is turned to water molecules and completely penetrates the food.
 Microwave heating is non-uniform and can cause extreme variations in the interior temperature of food.
 While rotating platters can distribute the heat more uniformly, this is a poorly controlled effect, sometimes leading to undesired overheating of food.
 In contrast, the Brava naturally heats from the surface similar to a conventional oven or a frying pan.